The Only Three Things That Determine Your Life

 I’ve been working out at the same gym in Roppongi since I moved to Tokyo.
 It’s fine.
 It does the job.
 But it’s not the kind of place that makes you excited to show up — limited equipment, limited variety, limited everything.
 I’d just accepted it as the best option in the area.

 Then only just yesterday I’m in the locker room, making small talk with someone I’d seen around, and I mentioned offhand that it was basically the biggest gym around.
-He looked at me and very casually told me there was actually a new place that had just opened around the corner — bigger, better equipped (including Hyrox equipment), cleaner, the kind of gym that actually makes you want to train.
+He looked at me and very casually told me there was actually a new place that had just opened around the corner — bigger, better equipped, cleaner, the kind of gym that actually makes you want to train.

 I had no idea it existed.